klahnakoski/celery-mock/README.md

 ### Celery does not work on Windows

-Celery has complexity regarding the spwning of child processes: It is assumed that the parent state is copied to the children (a Linux assumption), this is a bad assumption because it does not hold true for Windows, and special care must be taken to ensure locks are freed after the spwn.
-This also introducea
+Celery has complexity regarding the spwning of child processes in the billiard library: It is assumed that the parent state is copied to the children (a Linux assumption), and this is bad: Special care must be taken to ensure locks are freed after the spawn.
+This introduces dependency on copied global variables, which does not hold true on Windows.

 ### Celery requires yet-another-service

-Redash requires Celery, which in turn requires a message passing service.
-Celery (and it's billiard library) have complexity regarding
+Less services required to get a thing running is better, yes?

+## Solution

+Mock the Celery API to solve the problems, and make restarts easier.